Ferromagnetism in tilted fermionic Mott insulators: Real-time spin dynamics

 An interesting application of this dynamics is the realization of time reversal.
 Since $f(E)$ takes $-1$ at $E=\sqrt{2}U$, the time evolution is exactly reversed.
 In Fig.~\ref{fig:on-off}, we plot the time evolution when the field $E~(=70.71\sim \sqrt{2}U)$ is turned on at various $t_\mathrm{on}~(=50, 75, 100)$ and switched off at $t_\mathrm{off} = t_\mathrm{on} + \delta t$ with $\delta t = 20$.
 The spin dynamics is obviously reversed for the duration of $\delta t$ in Fig.~\ref{fig:on-off}.
 Also, all the data almost coincide after $t=120$ in Fig.~\ref{fig:on-off}.
-This demonstrates the accuracy of the time-reversal.
-The time-reversal dynamics is known to be useful for experimentally measuring out-of-time ordered correlators (OTOC), which are used as diagnostics for chaos in quantum systems~\cite{Larkin1969, Maldacena2016}.
-While there have been many efforts for realizing the time reversal~\cite{Li2017, Garttner2017}, it is still not an easy task.
-Our finding suggests that the time reversal in the strongly correlated Hubbard model is achieved just by adding a tilt.
-Since the controls of tilt have been already achieved in various AMO systems~\cite{Simon2011, GuardadoSanchez2020, Guo2020, Dimitrova2020, Scherg2021, Kohlert2021, Morong2021}, our protocol can be useful for experimentally measuring the OTOC.
+This demonstrates the accuracy of the time reversal.
+The time-reversal dynamics is known to be useful for experimentally measuring out-of-time-ordered correlators (OTOCs), which are used as diagnostics for chaos in quantum systems~\cite{Larkin1969, Maldacena2016}.
+While there have been many efforts to realize time reversal~\cite{Li2017, Garttner2017}, it is still not an easy task.
+Our findings suggest that time reversal in the strongly correlated Hubbard model is achieved simply by adding a tilt.
+Since the controls of tilt have already been achieved in various AMO systems~\cite{Simon2011, GuardadoSanchez2020, Guo2020, Dimitrova2020, Scherg2021, Kohlert2021, Morong2021}, our protocol can be useful for experimentally measuring the OTOCs.